-Editor's message: Where a transfer of a business or a service provision change is covered by the Transfer of Undertakings (Protection of Employment) Regulations 2006 as a TUPE transfer, the employer of employees affected by the transfer is under a duty to inform and consult with appropriate representatives of those employees.
+Editor's message: Where a transfer of a business or a service provision change is covered by the TUPE Regulations 2006, the employer of employees affected by the transfer is under a duty to inform and consult with appropriate representatives of those employees.

 Appropriate representatives under the Regulations are trade union representatives or elected employee representatives.
 Micro-businesses (those with fewer than 10 employees) may inform and consult directly with affected employees if there are no employee representatives.